Jihyuncindyhur/Jalpc/_posts/2019-11-10-Oak-Tree-Project_marathon.md

 About my running, 10K was definitely doable.
 But, I had had plantar fasciitis for two weeks after the marathon, and my knees are still aching when I go downstairs or run.
 I never trained myself before the marathon, and with no doubt, I overpaced it.

 So, new lessons learned!
 Always try to be trained, prepared, and never overpace.
 1 hour of overpacing could require 1 month (or more) of recovery.
+Enjoy taking a small and slow step for the bigger and longer journey.

 ---
 <p align="center">
   <img width="700" heigth="500" src="https://user-images.githubusercontent.com/44596787/70965161-1540a300-20d2-11ea-9b6d-aa8294bda2ce.png">